MousaviLaleh/Pewlett-Hackard-Analysis/README.md

 #### Future Job Openings
 Out of those employees leaving, there will be a large number of [positions](Data/open_position.png) to be filled at Pewlett-Hackard company.
 Planning for the future is needed.<br/>
-But there are 1549 retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard.
-One mentor for 1.7 new employee.([Mentorship Eligibility](Data/mentorship_eligibilty.csv) table)
+And luckily there are 1549 [qualified, retirement-ready employees](Data/mentorship_eligibilty.csv) in the departments to mentor the next generation of Pewlett Hackard.
+One mentor for 1.7 new employee.

 ## Summary